saurabh2mishra/airflow-notes/README.md

 [List of different available hooks](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/hooks/index.html?highlight=hooks#module-airflow.hooks)

-## **`Sensors`**

-A particular type of operator whose purpose is to wait for an event to start the execution.
-For instance,

-- `ExternalTaskSensor` waits on another task (in a different DAG) to complete execution.
-- `S3KeySensor` S3 Key sensors are used to wait for a specific file or directory to be available on an S3 bucket.
-- `NamedHivePartitionSensor` - Waits for a set of partitions to appear in Hive.

 ## *What if something I'm interested in is not present in any of the modules?*

 You didn't find the right operator, executors, sensors or hooks?
 No worries, you can write your custom stuff.